pseudomuto/routesjs-rails/README.md

 `Routes.userRolePath({ id: 1, role_id: 2, format: "json" }) // returns /users/1/roles/2.json`

-You can also configure a default format globally by setting `RoutesJS::Routes.default_format` in the initializer (run `rails g routes_js:install` to create a commented initializer).
-Formats specified in the object will override the default format.

 You can also call the `json(), html(), xml() and none()` methods on routes.
 Doing so will override the default and object supplied formats.
 For example: